Human Resources

 The Staff and Student Position Management Policy provides an overview of key definitions, outlines rules associated with positions, and guides the management of positions and their lifespan.
 The tracking of job history, including worker history, simplifies the creation of employment requisitions, streamlines the succession planning process, and supports vacancy reporting for ad hoc and annual budgeting processes.

-Position management preserves the continuity and history of not only the job, but of all the workers who held the job and also allows the UW to be in compliance with state law and collective bargaining agreements:
+Position management preserves the continuity and history of not only the job, but of all the workers who held the job and enables the UW to be in compliance with state law and collective bargaining agreements:

 • Benefits: The Washington Public Employees’ Retirement System and the Washington State Healthcare Authority requirements for benefits eligibility require the employer to have a positions policy under RCW 41.40.010 and RCW 41.05.065.